versioneye/ops_contrib/nginx/ansible/README.md

 ansible-playbook setup_remote_nginx_ssl.yml
 ```

-If you wanna execute the playbook on the Host itself, means on localhost, than please use this playbook:
+If you want to execute the playbook on the Host/Server itself, means on localhost, than please use this playbook:

 ```
 ansible-playbook setup_locale_nginx_ssl.yml
 ```

+After this there should be a success message from Ansible and you should be able to access the Server like this `https://<IP_OR_DOMAIN>/`.